Giving back to the community: Aegis Living’s Potato Soup Foundation

 This non-profit organization works to benefit employees going through crises or dealing with emergencies.
-Its reach extends to Aegis Living staff at its about 30 communities in the U.S. Donations are collected both within those communities – for example, employees can choose to give 25 cents out of each paycheck to the foundation – as well as from outside organizations and donors.
+Its reach extends to Aegis Living staff at its 32 communities in the U.S. Donations are collected both within those communities – for example, employees can choose to give 25 cents out of each paycheck to the foundation – as well as from outside organizations and donors.
 The amounts may be small, but every little bit counts and adds up quickly.

 As Clark explained to Seattle Business Magazine in October 2013, it’s all based on the principle of empathy.

 “If you [an employee] can’t eat, we’ll feed you,” Clark told the source.
 “If someone needs emergency dental surgery and can’t afford it, we’ll pay for it.
 Employees making $11 to $13 an hour will give 25 cents a week from their paychecks because we’ve created a culture of caring for each other.
 I also tell all my senior executives to ask everyone [we do business with] what they can do for our employees.”